The Logic Primer™

 Courtesty AG Advice and Support, LLC.

-Most of us have seen flow charts, and they often do not make much of an impression.
+Most of us have seen flow charts, and frankly, they do not always make much of an impression.
 They seem restrictive, generic or just plain boring.
-But a well-designed flow-chart can provide an eloquent equation that ushers you towards the correct decision.
+But a well-designed flow-chart can provide an eloquent equation that ushers you towards the correct decision every time.
 It requires an input of some known quality and the desired output, but the body of a proper flow-chart then provides a closed-loop, problem-solving methodology that will always pinpoint the location of a fault.
 It does not necessarily tell you why a problem occurs unless they are very complex, but it does show you where the problem is and, after basic analysis, where the root of the problem must lie.

 Flow charts use various logic concepts, including propositional logic (PL) and fuzzy logic (FL).
 Propositional logic is essentially boolean logic -- there can only be two outcomes, either true or false.
 The outcome of that question determines your next step in the process.
 Is the temperature of a room at or warmer than 30 C?
-Yes, TRUE, then turn-on an air conditioner.
-If no, FALSE, then keep the air conditioner turned-off.
+Yes, then TRUE, turn-on the air conditioner.
+If no, then FALSE, keep the air conditioner turned-off.
 Fuzzy logic basically uses if/then conditions.
-This has the advantage over PL in that it can make decisions upon ranges or quantities, allowing for more than two outcomes.
+This has an advantage over PL in that it can make decisions upon ranges or quantities, allowing for more than two outcomes.
 For example, IF you have more than 90 widgets, stop making widgets.
 IF you have exactly 90 widgets, THEN ring a bell.
 IF you have 89 widgets or less, THEN continue producing more widgets.
-The three unique conditions of widget manufacturing here required the use of FL, as PL can only support two.
-These are simplified examples, and using the nesting of successive true/false or if/then statements, very complicated processes can be designed with essentially unlimited conditions.
+The three unique conditions of widget manufacturing here required the use of FL, as PL can only support two conditions (although it is possible to cascade PL in-series, resulting in multiple outputs).
+These are simplified examples, but using the nesting of successive true/false and if/then statements, very complicated processes can be designed with essentially unlimited conditions, just like a flow chart.

 Some might wonder why even use PL, because if FL can assess two conditions or more, it can do everything PL can do and more.
 The answer is simplicity.
 When designing or troubleshooting, it can be easier for humans to analyze a series of simple two-condition questions than a few multi-condition questions.